lzqsd/TransparentShapeReconstruction/README.md

 9. Run `python outputMesh.py --cuda --camNum 10`
    * It will output the reconstructed shape into image directory
 10. Run `python testMesh.py --cuda --camNum 10`
-    * It will compare the reonconstructed shapes and the ground-truth shapes and output the error.
+    * It will compare the reonconstructed shapes and the ground-truth shapes and output the errors.

 ## Instructions for Training 5-view and 20-view Networks
+Please rerun steps 2, 3, 4, 5, 8, 9, 10, with the flag `--camNum` set to be 5 and 20 respectively.